 Tally rises to 1,921, deaths 26, recoveries 854

-JAMMU: With detection of 162 new positive cases of novel Coronavirus– 124 from the Kashmir division and 38 from Jammu division — the tally in Jammu and Kashmir has risen to 1,921.
+STATE TIMES NEWSJAMMU: With detection of 162 new positive cases of novel Coronavirus– 124 from the Kashmir division and 38 from Jammu division — the tally in Jammu and Kashmir has risen to 1,921.
 According to officials, two more COVID-19 deaths have been reported from the Kashmir Division while the recoveries registered in the Union Territory so far have gone up to 852.
 Of the 1,921 positive cases, 1,041 are Active Positive while the death toll has risen to 26; three in Jammu division and 23 in Kashmir division.

 COVID-19 cases in Ladakh rise to 54 Leh: Another person tested positive for the novel coronavirus in Leh district, taking the number of cases in Ladakh to 54 on Wednesday, the Health Department said.
 The active cases of the coronavirus disease (COVID-19) rose to 11 — nine in Kargil and two in Leh districts.
 Forty-three patients have been discharged from hospitals after recovery, officials said.
 The department has received 297 sample reports on Tuesday.
 A total of 588 samples were sent to the National Centre for Disease Control in New Delhi for testing on Wednesday, the officials said.